ozlmulg/my-dev-notes/docs/linux/linux-cheatsheet.md

 ## watch

 Runs a command repeatedly, showing its output and errors.
 Useful for monitoring changes in real time.
+If the command is not found, install it by using `brew install watch`.

 Usage:
 `watch ls -l`